All renderings © Craig Brown. Do not copy, download or use in any form without written permission from Craig Brown.

 1889_brooklyn_aa_visner

-Dated 1889.
+Dated 1889, likely March 27, 1889.
 Old Judge cabinet card of J Visner (89).
 Full view at left, detail view at right.
-Photo date confirmed as this was the only year Visner played for team.
+Photo year confirmed as this was the only year Visner played for team.
+The image may have been made by the photographer Gardener & Co., Brooklyn, as a newspaper report from March 27, 1889, implied that individual photos of player were made on this day.
 Player wore a light gray uniform with a check pattern.
 A newspaper report from 1889 suggests the trim color for this uniform was red.
-The cap color is undetermined.
-Year with team from baseball-reference.com.
+The cap color was likely gray in color.
+Year Visner with team from baseball-reference.com.
 Image from the Metropolitan Museum of Art, New York.

 Photo D